 More importantly, it eliminated the need for us to install an electrical panel and outlets in such a small space.
 For us, it was a huge savings in time and money.

 Making it even better, the battery power pack and outlet unit is portable.
 Meaning, when we need to, we can easily just lift it up and take it anywhere on the farm where we might need instant remote power.
+Having said that, there are numerous other solar options on the market – even Tesla has started making them!
+This article by EcoWatch gives further details.

 Here is a quick look at how we installed our system, including a simple and inexpensive way to install solar panels to any roof.